Please ensure Javascript is enabled for purposes of website accessibility

 A scope and sequence can be the backbone for helping you plan out your lessons so you can wisely choose the curriculum and resources you want to use.

-When using a scope and sequence, for planning lessons, keep in mind they are just guidelines.
+When using a scope and sequence for planning lessons, keep in mind they are just guidelines.
 Each one can vary greatly.

 Don’t let these differences overwhelm you or make you feel pressured to cover everything from any one list.
-Instead, think of it as an educational smorgasbord, where you get to pick and choose, what’s best for your child.
+Instead, think of it as an educational smorgasbord, where you get to pick and choose what’s best for your child.

 What if I Miss Something?

-One of the biggest concerns homeschoolers have when it comes to lesson planning is, “what if I miss something?”
+One of the biggest concerns homeschoolers have when it comes to lesson planning is, “What if I miss something?”

-Oh, Honey, you are going to miss something – a lot of somethings.
-Even if you use a complete curriculum it’s just not possible to cover everything.
+Oh, Honey, you are going to miss something – a lot of somethings!
+Even if you use a complete curriculum, it’s just not possible to cover everything.
 As Debra Bell put it, “You are going to miss something.
 Further, it will probably be something REALLY IMPORTANT.”
 She goes on to say, “Instead of wasting one sleepless moment worrying about skipping something, all you have to do is teach your child HOW TO LEARN.”

 My daughter is not an isolated example.
+Her friends have similar stories.

-When children are encouraged to enjoy learning, they can and will find a way to learn on their own, even if it’s “something missed” in their lesson plans.
+The point is, that when children are encouraged to enjoy learning, they can and will find a way to learn on their own, even if it’s “something missed” in their lesson plans.

 Examples of Scope and Sequences for Preschoolers